 The training enables the apprentices to speak confidently about apprenticeships, how to hold and engage an audience, how to tell their story and answer questions effectively.
 The apprentices have benefited by developing their confidence and interpersonal skills and their employer has the benefit of being promoted in the local community and supporting the development of their apprentice.

 Pictured on the left of this photo are two apprentice ambassadors from Brighton & Hove City Council.

 Presenting Apprenticeship Opportunities to Parents and Young People at Hove Town Hall

-On 4 July we arranged an event at Hove Town Hall called ‘Apprenticeships – busting the myths’.
+On 4 July SCTP, in partnership with Brighton & Hove City Council, arranged an event at Hove Town Hall called ‘Apprenticeships – busting the myths’.

 Over 600 parents and young people came along to meet training providers to talk about the opportunities that apprenticeships offer.

-We worked with East Sussex County Council and the South East Local Enterprise Partnership to create a clear infographic for local small & medium sized businesses.
-With essential statements, statistics, case studies and testamonials, this resource will be widely shared with small businesses thinking about their apprenticeship offer.
+We worked with East Sussex County Council and the South East Local Enterprise Partnership to create a clear infographic for local small & medium-sized businesses.
+With essential statements, statistics, case studies and testimonials, this resource will be widely shared with small businesses thinking about their apprenticeship offer.
 Feel free to download and share the infographic. [pdf]

 SCTP produced a series of videos for Brighton & Hove City Council, to inform potential apprentices and employers about how apprenticeships work and the opportunities available for apprentices and benefits to different businesses.

 They succinctly tell stories about apprenticeships from a range of perspectives, including that of apprentices, employers and parents.
 All the videos are available on the SCTP YouTube Channel.
 Feel free to embed these videos in your websites to help spread the word about the benefits of apprentices.